AlphaTechnolog/nixmoment/.github/README.md

 Here's my effort to keep myself on nixos while having a comfy workstation.

-I'm currently daily driving Aether Shell, but it's still at a pretty much testing phase, so go with caution if you enable it.

 The objectives of this config is to get myself in an environment that contains all the software i need and that installs all the bloatware i need in a declarative way.